 • Former corrections officers

-• Participants undertaking professional development
+• Individuals undertaking professional development

 • Participants with an interest in the field of security

-• Participants seeking a career change
+• Individuals seeking a career change

 • CPPSEC2101 - Apply effective communication skills to maintain security